Allegiance: War of Factions: Card types

-Additionally, the game was designed for multi-player play, a rarity in the CCG world.
-Games also last an average of an hour to an hour and a half, which is more similar to a board game than other CCGs.

-Deck composition

-Each player's Personality and Structure decks must contain at least 15 cards each, with no more than two of any one card.
-The 15 card minimum for Structure Decks is after players have chosen what cards they will begin play with, effectively making the minimum 16 (as each player must begin play with a Stronghold).
-The Wanderer Deck must contain 3 Wanderers per player.
-There is no upper limit to any of the decks, though players may not play with more than one Stronghold card in their deck.

-Additionally, players may have cards from up to three factions in their decks: one political faction, one economic/military faction, and one religious faction.

 Products

-Cards are available both in a one-player starter set and in booster packs.
+Cards were available both in a one-player starter set and in booster packs.
 The starter set includes 55 cards (4 rares, 10 uncommons, 30 commons, and 11 fixed commons), 20 gems, 1 die, and a rule sheet.
-Booster packs include 12 cardsincluding 1 rare, 2 uncommons, and 9 commons, including 10 which are exclusive to the starter.
-An expansion set, titled The Undercity, was originally scheduled for release in 2005 in a booster-only format, but has not been released yet.
+Booster packs include 12 cards including 1 rare, 2 uncommons, and 9 commons, including 10 which are exclusive to the starter.
+An expansion set titled The Undercity, was originally scheduled for release in 2005 in a booster-only format but was never released.